FindawayWorld/professorx/README.md

 chapter_number      - (number) Zero if "Introduction"

 ###How to get chapter object
 To get a chapter object a call can be made to the android api.
+The returned JSON will have the required data to create your chapter objects.
 More information about using the api can be found in the developer portal here http://developer.audioengine.io/api/v3/patterns.

 ####GET /v3/audiobooks/{id}
     - Returns JSON formatted document containing an audiobook object.